 - Cool Old Guy: The Recluse, at least when he's protecting the house and driving away the Swine Things

-- Cosmic Horror Story: A precursor, in any case.
+- Cosmic Horror Story: A precursor to the genre, in any case.

 - Genre Shift: Subverted.
 It starts out as Cosmic Horror, then quickly turns into a mix between Action-Horror and Mystery but then goes right back to Cosmic Horror in the second half.